The delightfully named Gingan reflects its rich heritage as a former threshing barn, now sensitively restored to create

 For families or groups wishing to holiday together, the adjoining Granary (sleeps 4) can be let in conjunction with The Gingan offering accommodation for up to 12 guests.

 There is a shared games room with a ping pong table and storage for bikes and outdoor gear adding a versatile space for wet-weather days, teenagers, or evening entertainment for all.

 Large access hall and formal dining space with large refectory table seating 10 comfortably but can seat up to 12 guests.

 Kitchen with integrated units with granite work surfaces, Cookmaster oven with two ovens and separate grill, 5 ring electric ceramic hob, microwave, dishwasher, wine fridge, fridge.
 Dining area with seating for 8 guests.
 Side door leads onto a patio and large enclosed lawned garden.

-Living room is the original gingan, with 2 large sofas and armchairs, Smart TV and wood burner (logs provided).
+Living room is the original gingan, with 2 large sofas and armchairs, Smart TV (Netflix and Amazon can be accessed through a phone/laptop or through your own Firestick), and wood burner (logs provided).

 Hallway leads to a large utility room/boot room with condensing washer/dryer, freezer and sink.